 Determine readiness to enter the market.
 Before starting to outline a bid, bidders should determine whether their technology platforms have the capabilities required and whether their processes can adapt and sufficiently administer the influx of new Medicaid business.
 To accelerate addressing any gaps in technology and processes and to minimize up front investments, organizations should consider leveraging managed services partners (outsourcing) as a temporary or permanent solution.
 In this respect, establishing relationships with women and minority-owned businesses can help strengthen bids.

-Manage the procurement process.
+Manage the digital procurement process.
 Payers should determine where it best serves them to bid on a project by evaluating their outlined visions and goals.
 They also should evaluate state requirements against their current system and capabilities, identify gaps, and address them accordingly.
 By conducting advanced planning for managed care contract cycles, organizations will be better prepared to put together a proposal.
 Reusable content can also serve as the basis for proposals, so teams can spend more time creating assignments around content development, review, approval, and sign-off.

 When the contract is awarded, deliver a plan.
 Upon winning a bid, payers should be ready with a comprehensive implementation plan.
 And finally, to start accepting enrollments, every Medicaid plan must complete a comprehensive joint CMS/state readiness review.
 That means focusing on assessment processes, care coordination, provider network development, technology readiness and staff training to ensure consumers will receive the necessary continuity of care.